Not just a famous voice – A woman, wife and mother too…

 The Judy Garland Blogathon 2017, No 29

 This review was added to the In the Good Old Days of Classic Hollywood‘s The Judy Garland Blogathon.
-The mini series written by Garland’s daughter, Lorna Luft.
-I have no reviews with this cast, but Lorna Luft herself appears in my Grease 2 (1982) review.
+The mini-series was written by Garland’s daughter, Lorna Luft.
+Lorna Luft herself appears in my Grease 2 review and HERE, in my tribute to Tab Hunter.
+Victor Garber stars in Eli Stone, Titanic and Sleepless in Seattle.
+Marsha Mason stars in The Goodbye Girl.
+Cynthia Gibb starred in Fame.
+Judy Garland as herself stars in MGM Musicals and I Could Go On Singing.